What do you think causes the most stress for parents?

 If the number of sleepless nights isn’t the most stressful thing, then what is?

 Those who collected the data, as well as parents of preteens and teens, have put forward a few ideas.
 One theory is puberty can bring about big changes in families and contribute to stress.

-Physical, emotional and hormonal changes have a huge impact.
-They affect children’s behaviours, their interests, and pretty much every other area of their lives.
+Physical, emotional, and hormonal changes have a huge impact.
+They affect children’s behaviors, their interests, and pretty much every other area of their lives.

 For parents, this time of change can seem to come out of nowhere and happen very quickly, with great intensity.

 For children, parents and family are their top priorities.
 As they get closer to the teen years, their focus shifts from their families to their peers.
 Add to that their newfound desire for independence and the dynamic in the home can change significantly.